puyanwei/advent-of-code-2022/README.md

 ![image](https://user-images.githubusercontent.com/14803518/214050695-2b57a0c1-6f58-4d6f-af5e-d0a1690bfb0a.png)

 With this pattern, we refactor `resolveNoop` and `resolveAddX` to return an object.
 The first key/value is the object we want the data to be, and the other two key/value pairs are the updated cycle and x values for the reducer to use as things are iterated.

+### Part 2

+The hardest part about this challenge was understanding the description!
+Basically we need to determine if a cycle (a pixel on the screen) has the sprite on it or not.
+If it does output a `#` otherwise output a `.`.
+All new lines needed to be accounted for as well, and there are 40 pixels per line, so that needed to be divided by 40 to find out what line.
+The most annoying parts was getting the new lines to format correctly, as Jest doesn't really give much helpful test results and node is also not great at that.

+Probably the most fun output result tho!